Suhail/NvPipe/README.md

 4. Open up in Visual Studio 2017 with CMake...
 5. Select Startup Item... in the toolbar above
 6. F7 to build
-7. .lib & .dll files will existing in buildRoot from `CMakeSettings.json`
+7. .lib & .dll files will exist in buildRoot from `CMakeSettings.json`

 Examples
 =====